Distortionzz/DZ-Scammer/README.md

     2. Mastercard

 - Steps for installing the items
-    1. Go to "qb" folder
+    1. Go to "qb-core" folder
     2. Go to "Shared" folder
     3. Go to "items.lua" file
     4. Add the following code in a new section.